Skip to main content Skip to search Skip to search

 Description

 “Sure to become a favorite book about overcoming hardships and helping others.
-This is truly one story not to be missed.” --Provo Library Children’s Book Reviews
+This is truly one story not to be missed.” —Provo Library Children’s Book Reviews

-Over 17 awards, nominations, and other distinctions!
+17 awards, nominations, and distinctions!

 Newcomer Salma and friends cook up a heartwarming dish to cheer up Mama.